TheGreatWesty/TheGreatWesty.github.io/project1/README.txt

 mealplanner is a html file

 It's primary purpose is for personal usage, it will show the next meal to be had along with basic details of the other meals to be had in the same day
-The whole project is developed using a basic notepad
+=This will now include a menu to show all available options for either breakfast, dinner or tea The whole project is developed using a basic notepad

 Installation;